 While property investors always need to ensure their properties are rented at market value, sometimes it can be worthwhile to keep rent at the same amount for a period of time if the tenants are long-term and are looking after the property well.

-Upping the weekly rent by $10 or $20 regularly might be OK by market standards of the time, but it can be detrimental to tenants and result in them choosing to shift out to a more affordable property instead.
+Upping the weekly rent by $10 or $20 regularly might be OK by market standards, but it can be detrimental to tenants and result in them choosing to shift out to a more affordable property instead.

-In such a scenario, the property investor who left their rent at the same figure for a while, which encouraged their tenants to stay at the property, may end up better off than the landlord who continually increased the rent but had regular periods of vacancy where there were no tenants in the property at all.
+In such a scenario, the property investor who left their rent at the same figure, which encouraged their tenants to stay, would have been better off than the landlord who increased the rent but had to deal with the loss of income during vacancy.

 Change of circumstances